Communication-Efficient Byzantine-Robust Federated Conformal Prediction via Partial Model Sharing: Simulation Results

 \emph{Byzantine model.} We consider $|\Scal_B| = 20$ Byzantine clients (20\% of the network).
-During training, these clients inject additive Gaussian perturbations into their transmitted model updates with probability $p_a = 0.25$, using variance $\sigma_B^2 = 0.1$ (cf.\ Section~\ref{sec:training_attack}).
+During training, these clients inject additive Gaussian perturbations into their transmitted model updates with probability $p_a = 0.2$, using variance $\sigma_B^2 = 0.1$ (cf.\ Section~\ref{sec:training_attack}).
 During calibration, the same Byzantine clients submit adversarial nonconformity scores according to three attack scenarios (Fig.~\ref{fig:DiffAttacks}): (i) \emph{efficiency attack} (deflating scores to shrink intervals by sending all-zero scores), (ii) \emph{coverage attack} (inflating scores to widen intervals by sending scores $10\times$ the benign mean), and (iii) \emph{random attack} (adding zero-mean Gaussian noise with variance $\sigma_C^2 = 0.5$ to original scores while keeping them nonnegative).
 We set the size of the characterization vectors to $H = 100$ to balance histogram resolution and communication cost, and target $90\%$ coverage (i.e., $\alpha = 0.1$ in \eqref{eq:quantile}).

 \emph{Maliciousness-score separation.} In Fig.~\ref{fig:ViolinPlot}, we show the maliciousness scores of all clients under the three calibration attacks.
 In each case, Byzantine clients concentrate on substantially larger scores than benign clients, making them clear outliers and enabling reliable filtering prior to quantile estimation.
 Note that random attacks present a particularly formidable challenge in the context of mitigation strategies.
 As the variance of the added Gaussian noise diminishes, specifically when $\sigma_C^2 \leq 0.2$, the difficulty associated with effectively countering these attacks increases.
 This phenomenon can be attributed to the increasingly covert nature of the random attacks, making their detection and subsequent mitigation notably more complex.
-Consequently, addressing the subtlety of these reduced-variance random attacks necessitates the development of more sophisticated and nuanced approaches in future works to ensure resilience.
+Consequently, addressing the subtlety of these reduced-variance random attacks may require more sophisticated approaches in future work to strengthen robustness.